1997 Miami tornado: Tornado summary

 The tornado formed at 1:53 p.m.
 EDT, initially touching down in the Silver Bluff Estates area.
-It then swept through Downtown Miami bypassing the city's skyscrapers.
+The tornado crossed Interstate 95, then swept through Downtown Miami bypassing the city's skyscrapers.
 It crossed the MacArthur Causeway and the Venetian Causeway towards Miami Beach, sideswiping the cruise ship MS Sovereign of the Seas.
-The tornado lifted from the water halfway through Biscayne Bay and touched down briefly again in Miami Beach, flipping over a car and then dissipating.
-The Storm Prediction Center in Oklahoma had noted the possibility for tornadoes in the area and warned that there might be more to come.
-The tornado ultimately caused 12 injuries and $525,000 in damage, though no injuries were serious.
-The tornado's passage also cut power to 21,000 people.
+The tornado lifted from the water halfway through Biscayne Bay and touched down briefly again in Collins Road, Miami Beach.
+It then flipped over a car and dissipated soon after.